Joshmogil/Vending_Machine/README.md

 1. Machine displays it's inventory to the user.
 2. User feeds money into the machine and selects items for purchase.
+3. Machine dispenses selection and updates its inventory.
-3. Once the user is done the transaction, change is dispensed, and the transaction is logged to a text file.
+4. Once the user is done the transaction, change is dispensed, and the transaction is logged to a text file.